addiebarron/bananacamp/readme.md

 The extension adds an extra element into the Spotify Web UI which links to the artist's Bandcamp page, if one is found.
 Only artist and album pages are affected.

 ![Artist page](media/artist.png)

+## TODO

+- Content scripts cannot make fetch requests in Chrome.
+Move bandcamp-search-scraper calls to background.js
+- Differentiate between errors and no-results conditions?

+## Wishlist

+- Cache previously visited artists.
+- Option to add bandcamp accounts to artists with differing names, or specify a bandcamp page that is different from the detected one.
+- When Bandcamp search improves, or a public API is released: search by album specifically.